Automating serverless workflows with Amazon EventBridge

 While you assess the number of people who visit your website during a particular time using Site24x7 Real User Monitoring, it triggers an alert when traffic spikes and a threshold is breached.
 You can route this alert through EventBridge to auto-scale EC2 instances horizontally or vertically using a Lambda function.

 4. Debug delayed container tasks

 With Amazon ECS monitoring, you can collect the number of tasks that are in a pending state for each cluster.
 When this count reaches a threshold, you can route this alert from Site24x7 to EventBridge with ECS tasks as the target for the alerts.
 ECS tasks can be triggered to send log data to CloudWatch logs and then to debug the cluster if multiple tasks are pending to be executed.

 Collect service-level storage data with S3 monitoring or RDS monitoring offered by Site24x7.
 When a threshold is breached, route the alert via EventBridge to trigger Step Functions to scale the instances.

 With Site24x7 AWS monitoring and EventBridge integration in place, you can replace pretty much every webhook-based implementation available.
 EventBridge is reliable, easy to set up and scale, and is cost-effective to operate since AWS manages everything behind the scenes.

-If you're a small business and struggling to cope during the COVID-19 pandemic, we have put together some relief initiatives to help you navigate through this crisis.
+If you're a small business and struggling to cope with the COVID-19 pandemic, we have put together some relief initiatives to help you navigate through this crisis.